Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Experiments

-To evaluate our exogenous ring attractor model integrated with BDQN~\citep{BDQN} we performed experiments in the OpenAI Super Mario Bros environment ~\citep{gym-super-mario-bros}.
-This benchmark exhibits an spatially distributed complex decision-making scenario.
+To evaluate our CTRNN ring attractor model from Section~\ref{section:RA_policy}, integrated with BDQN~\citep{BDQN} we performed experiments in the OpenAI Super Mario Bros environment~\citep{gym-super-mario-bros} and OpenAI highway~\citep{highway-env}.
+These benchmarks exhibit a spatially distributed complex decision-making scenario with 8 discrete different actions and a navigation-centric task with a continuous 1D circular actions space, respectively.
 Fig.~\ref{im:BDQN_plot} shows that both ring attractor models (BDQNRA and BDQNRA-UA) consistently outperform standard BDQN.
 The uncertainty-aware version (BDQNRA-UA) shows the best overall performance, highlighting the benefits of combining ring attractors spatial distribution of the action space with uncertainty-aware action selection.
-Empirical evaluations revealed that the Spiking Neural Network-based ring attractor models exhibited a mean computational overhead of 297.3\% (SD = 14.2\%) compared to the baseline, significantly impacting runtime efficiency.
-To address this performance bottleneck and integrating the ring attractor spatial understanding into the DRL, we developed a DL implementation of the ring attractor.
-This DL implementation is evaluated in the subsections below.
+Empirical evaluations revealed that CTRNN-based ring attractor models exhibited a mean computational overhead of $297.3\%$ (SD = $14.2\%$) compared to the baseline, significantly impacting runtime.
+To address this performance bottleneck and integrate the spatial understanding of the ring attractor into DRL, we developed a DL implementation of the ring attractor.
+This DL implementation is evaluated in the following subsections.